AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming/oop04_limit_statically-dispatched_calls_to_primitive_operations.rst

 Notes
 """""""

-This rule can be enforced by GNATcheck with the Direct_Calls_To_Primitives rule applied.
-The rule parameter Except_Constructors may be added for constructor functions.
+The GNATcheck rule specified above can be modified to add the parameter ``Except_Constructors`` to prevent flagging of constructor functions.

 """""""""""""""""""""""""""
 Noncompliant Code Example